 Step 1: Use the Windows search box to search for Disk Management.
 Select Create and Format Hard Disk Partitions from the results box.
 Alternatively, use the Windows Power User menu (Windows key + X) and click Disk Management.

-Step 2: Select the hard drive you want to partition from the list of available drives.
+Step 2: Select the hard drive you want to partition from the list of drives available.
 If it is a new drive, skip to step 4.
-If it is an existing drive with files and your operating system installed on it, you’ll need to create some unallocated space before you can partition it.
+If it is an existing drive with files and your operating system installed on it, you must create some unallocated space before you can partition it.
 Right-click and select Shrink Volume from the resulting drop-down menu.

 Step 3: Your PC will then calculate how much free space you can allocate to the new partition.
 Once completed, it will ask you how much of it you want to use.
-If you’re going to use all the free space on the hard drive, simply click the Shrink button.
-If you’re going to specify the size of the eventual partition, input it in megabytes in the respective field before hitting Shrink.
+If you’re going to use all the free space on the hard drive, click the Shrink button.
+If you’re going to specify the eventual partition size, input it in megabytes in the respective field before hitting Shrink.

 The process can take a minute depending on the speed of your drive — when complete, you’ll have new unallocated space shown next to the corresponding physical drive in the bottom half of the Disk Management screen.